 Daisy - We’re a larger deep orange mandarin.
 We have a great flavour and lots of juice, and we do have a few seeds in each segment.

 New mandarin varieties grown in smaller numbers include Sumo, Satsuma and Empress mandarins.

 Why Mandarins Are Good To Eat

 How They are Grown and Harvested

 We grow on trees, which tend to be slightly smaller than other citrus trees.
-Our parent plant is spiny, small and evergreen with glossy-green leaves and white fragrant flowers.
-During the first four years of its life it bears very little fruit and it doesn't reach maturity until about 12 years old.
+During the first four years of its life, the trees bear very little fruit and it doesn't reach maturity until about 12 years old.

 We can grow in a wide range of climates but prefer warm temperatures as really cold weather can damage us due to our small size and thin skin.
 In very hot weather we may also become sunburnt.